 This is actually an excerpt from a longer article I’m currently in the process of writing (should be out in a few weeks, when it is I’ll edit this) about Spanish pronouns.
 It’s just a brief guide to the form of address used in each country (regional...
 Read more

-This is what a lot of people are looking for but they either don’t know it or don’t know how to describe it.
-I’ll be brief but please humor me for a moment in order to understand what I’m talking about and see if this is for you or not:...
+This is what a lot of people are looking for but they either don’t know it or don’t know how to describe it: Spanish-language videos that are interesting/entertaining, intended for native speakers (that is, these videos are not over-simplified for...
 Read more

 Let's learn some travel Spanish together.
 "El avión se ha demorado cuatro veces" - "the plane has been delayed four times" - "the plane is two hours late" - "sonofabitch" - "hijueputa"/"joder" (Iberian") A post shared by Andrew Tracey (@andrewhasacamera) on Feb 22,...
 Read more

 A recent conversation with a subscriber to my email list, Michael Rosenthal, led to him sending me a document that I think the rest of you will find useful.
 It’s a list of what Anthony Lauder calls “conversational connectors”.
 Anthony runs the site...
 Read more

 Ok, I’m going to start a list of YouTube Spanish lessons I recommend, that is to say YouTube channels that teach Spanish and, in my opinion, do a good job of it.
 This list will be continually updated and maintained (as it will need to be in order to remain current and useful) in the same vein as my list of websites where you can watch Spanish videos...
 Read more

 Get My List of the Top 10 FREE Online Spanish-Learning Resources PLUS My "Get Started Learning Spanish" Series for Beginners